-The most innovative restaurants in the Amazon—indeed, anywhere in Brazil outside São Paulo, by my estimation—are in the city of Bélem.
-The two very best are owned by Thiago Castanho, one of the most inspiring young chefs in Brazil.
-While Remanso do Peixe offers more traditional Amazonian cuisine, his newer restaurant, Remanso do Bosque, does a contemporary version, combining the many varieties of freshwater fish available with a variety of spices and exotic fruits.
-My favorite dish in the Amazon is Remanso do Peixe’s smoked pirarucu with a coconut milk sauce and banana puree.
+Thiago Castanho, one of Brazil’s most inspiring young chefs, runs two of the most innovative restaurants anywhere in the country, both in Bélem.
+While Remanso do Peixe offers more traditional Amazonian cuisine, Remanso do Bosque does a contemporary version, combining the many species of freshwater fish available with a variety of spices and exotic fruits.
+My favorite dish in the Amazon is Remanso do Peixe’s smoked pirarucu with a coconut-milk sauce and banana puree.

 Dish to try